 LEADERSHIP TRAINING AND COMMUNICATIONS

+For my trainings and workshops, I use improv comedy as a vital component.
 In my experience, the core qualities of improvisers, like empathy, collaboration and fearlessness, are also the same ones we need to become authentic leaders.
 When we improvise, we create something that none of us could have created on our own.
 Over time, I've developed a belief that life can be this way as well—we don't know how it will unfold but leaders know that no matter what, we will figure it out, together.

 Current & Past Projects